revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 them in the `scripts` directory:

 -   `{{ mcmc_script }}`: the master Rev file that loads the data, the
-    separate model files and specifies the monitors and MCMC sampler.
+    separate model fi.e. and specifies the monitors and MCMC sampler.

--   `{{ fbdr_script }}`: specifies the model parameters and moves
+-   `{{ fbdp_script }}`: specifies the model parameters and moves
-    required for the fossilized birth-death range process prior on the tree topology, divergence times, fossil occurrence ranges, and
+    required for the fossilized birth-death prior on the tree topology, divergence ti.e. fossil occurrence ti.e. and
     diversification dynamics.

 -   `{{ uexp_script }}`: specifies the components of the